Integrating Honeygain SDK with Windows .NET/C# applications

 }

-public static bool Start(string api_key)
+public static bool Start()

 {

-if (result < 0)
+if (hgsdk_start(out var consent) < 0)

-throw new Exception("Failed to start HG SDK");
+throw new Exception("Failed to start the service");

 return consent;